kokizzu/lungo/README.md

 - Support for sessions via the `context.Context` parameter in all `lungo.Bucket` methods.
-- The `lungo.DowloadStream` implements the `io.Seeker` interface for convenient
+- The `lungo.DownloadStream` implements the `io.Seeker` interface for convenient
 range queries on the file contents.
 - A non-standard "tracking" mode in which in-progress uploads and deletions are tracked by storing a document in an additional "markers" collection.
 If enabled,